-Finally, the scares in [REC] are also extremely well-executed.
+Finally, the scares in [Rec] are also extremely well-executed.
 Even though they are easy to predict, they remain ultimately effective.
-Only in the middle part of the film does the tension ease a bit, but from there on it's one wild ride to the finale which is worth every penny of a visit to the theatre.
+Only in the middle part of the film does the tension ease a bit, but from there on it's one wild ride to the finale which is worth every penny of a visit to the theater.

 [Rec] is a lovely thrill that smartly uses modern techniques to its best advantage, creating a truly creepy and tense atmosphere where so many films have failed before.
 To top that, it's also one great adrenaline rush, made up of chaotic visuals and a screaming soundtrack.
 One of the best films I've seen in theaters for quite a while, and definitely one of the best horror films ever.